Complete our standards-based Online Fire Investigation course Level I from your home computer.

 FireWise partnered with the world’s leading fire investigation expert, Dr. John David DeHaan to deliver this proprietary training program.

-With over 40 years’ experience in fire and explosion related forensic science, Dr. DeHaan has been involved in many national and international efforts to improve fire investigation.
+With over 40 years of experience in fire and explosion-related forensic science, Dr. DeHaan has been involved in many national and international efforts to improve fire investigation.
 He has authored six editions of Kirk’s Fire Investigation since 1982, one of the most widely used textbooks in the field.

 Together with Dr. DeHaan, Mr. Bob Turley, a founding partner of FireWise, delivers the fire investigation curriculum founded on 40 years of fire investigation experience.
 Bob was responsible for developing and implementing numerous fire prevention and investigation training programs.
 His first-hand knowledge is the foundation for this innovative learning program.
 Having testified as an expert witness in several fire investigation litigation cases, Bob shares his experience in a way that will benefit any fire investigator.
 To learn more about Bob’s extensive history, click here.

 Course certificate awarded upon achieving 70% or higher in the Level I online course.
 If ProBoard accreditation is required, the completion of the Fire Investigation Origin and Cause Level I and II are mandatory.